This post may contain affiliate links. Please read our disclosure policy.

 4 PointsPlus (Old plan)

-easier - use you favorite bottled light vinaigrette.
-Newman's Own Light Raspberry Walnut Vinaigrette would be nice
+Easier – use your favorite bottled light vinaigrette.
+Newman’s Own Light Raspberry Walnut Vinaigrette would be nice.

-If you like this easy pear and blue cheese salad, be sure to check out some of my other Weight Watchers friendly salad recipes including Simple Arugula Salad with Sunflower Seeds & Parmesan, Skinny Broccoli Salad, Healthy Kale Salad with Apples & Dates, Camilla's Easy Broccoli Slaw with Cranberries and Easy Mixed Green Salad with Goat Cheese & Dates
+If you like this Fresh Pear and Blue Cheese Salad, be sure to check out some of my other Weight Watchers friendly salad recipes including Simple Arugula Salad with Sunflower Seeds and Parmesan, Broccoli Salad, Kale Salad with Apples and Dates, Camilla’s Easy Broccoli Slaw with Cranberries and Mixed Green Salad with Goat Cheese and Dates

 If you’ve made this Mixed Greens Salad with Blue Cheese and Pears, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.